zhongzz1029/quick-portfolio/Review_AleXNet.md

 ![alexnet paper](/images/alexnet_shot.png)

 **Paper summary:** This paper proposed a convolutional neural network, AlexNet, which was the deepest convolutioanl network back in 2012.
 AlexNet consists of eight layers, five convolution layer and three fully connected layers.
-It achieved outstanding performance with top-5 error rate and top-1 error rate of 15.3% and 26.2%, which helped them won the first place in 2012 ImageNet Competition.
-It outperformed the architecture by more than 10% in accuracy.
+It achieved outstanding performance with top-5 error rate and top-1 error rate of 15.3% and 26.2%, which helped them win the first place in 2012 ImageNet Competition.
+It outperformed the architecture in the second place by more than 10% in accuracy.

 ### 1. Introduction